isomerpages/mccy-sgt/_media-centre/0-features.md

 ### Singapore Together Emerging Stronger Conversations

+**5-9 Sep 2020:** “How can we foster greater inclusivity as a community and as a nation?”.
+This is the main theme brought up by the participants at the Singapore Together Emerging Stronger Conversations.
+Read more [here](/media-centre/featured-stories/SGTESC6).

 **22 Aug 2020:** “How can we lend our support to build a better Singapore for all?”
 [Read on](/media-centre/featured-stories/SGTESC5) for more excerpts from the participants at the Singapore Together Emerging Stronger Conversations about their visions towards a better Singapore.

 **15 Aug 2020:** “How can we bounce back stronger and work better together?”
 Views may differ, but they all strive towards a common goal.
 Hear the voices of participants at the ESC session [here](/media-centre/featured-stories/SGTESC4).